Blow Up The Traditional Organization Chart

 Reinventing the org chart

 Organizations these days—especially more progressive ones—are in dire need of a different solution.
 A solution that more accurately describes the vastly complex network of roles and responsibilities.
-A solution that allows one visualize the dynamic, ever-changing nature of a group of people working together.
+A solution that allows one to visualize the dynamic, ever-changing nature of a group of people working together.

 Guess what?
 These solutions are already here.